graphcommerce-org/graphcommerce/.changeset/early-eagles-begin.md

 '@graphcommerce/next-ui': patch
 ---

-Fixed users accidentally being able to scroll overlays out of view during open animation
+Users are now not able to scroll an overlay during the open animation.